 One way Osprey managed to keep this backpack so lightweight is that they removed some features that we loved on the Daylite.
 The padded laptop sleeve, for example, is something you won’t find on the Hikelite.
 But, as you don't normally take my laptop on hikes, it's not a big issue.

-Osprey’s new line of backpacks for spring 2018 is all about the ventilation.
+The Osprey Hikelite series of backpacks is all about the ventilation.
 This backpack features a ventilated mesh back panel, that allows for excellent airflow while you’re on the move.

 This will be particularly beneficial in the warmer temperatures; hiking (or even biking) on it's own can get you sweaty enough without the added pressure of a backpack on your shoulders.
 (Although, sometimes when I get hot I even carry a portable fan!)